 International Education Research Virtual Poster Fair

 Discover a wide variety of recent and emerging research projects that involve assessment, evaluation, and other types of research relevant to the field of international education.
-Posters will be available to view all week; plan to join presenters for a live Q&A on Thursday, November 19 from 10:30 a.m. - 12:00 p.m..
-During the Q&A event, poster presenters and attendees have the unique opportunity to discuss the topics presented.
+Posters were available to view all week, and poster presenters participated in a live Q&A. During the Q&A event, poster presenters and attendees had the unique opportunity to discuss the topics presented.

 NAFSA thanks Education in Ireland and Sodexo for their generous support.